lucianogarciaz/kit/README.md

 ## Acknowledgements
-I would like to thank the following contributors, they are the soul of this library:
+I would like to thank also the people who have inspired me:
 * @gonzaloserrano: Gonzalo Serrano
 * @xabi93: Xavi Martinez
 * @jmaeso: Joan Maeso